patelr3/k8s-operator-es/docs/onboarding/README.md

 # Development Container Setup
 You are able to leverage a VS Code development container that will have all the necessary tools and extensions downloaded for you!
 Feel free to use the instructions below to set this environment up.
-Note that there are only particular environments where this works well for now.
-Particularly starting a development container through ssh is a little tricky at this time.
+If you would like to make changes to the development image, use the instructions below the setup here.
+Note that there is a step "2.b." that you can use in replacement of step 2, but step 2 is advised and preferred.

 ## 1. Download the tools
 1. Download [Visual Studio Code](https://code.visualstudio.com/Download).
 This will be the IDE that we will use.